belherdigital/documentation-oe/api-documentation.md

 tags: settings
 permalink: /api-documentation/
 ---
+_Note that you need a premium theme to use the API!_

 Open eShop have really simple api endpoints that do not require any kind of identification.